caleb531/automata/README.md

 ## API

-The project consists of three core classes and a number of exception
-classes:

-### class Automaton
+### Properties

-An abstract base class for all finite automata.
-As such, it cannot be instantiated on its own; it must be subclassed and its abstract methods must be implemented.
-The `Automaton` class can be found under `automata/automaton.py`.

-Every finite automaton instance must have the following properties:
+Every finite automaton instance has the following properties:

 1. `state`: a `set` of the automaton's valid states; all state names are represented as strings